dpetzold/aws-log-parser/README.md

 ## Example

-Retrieve a file from S3 and print the count of unique ips sorted from highest to lowest.
+Parse all files from S3 with the given bucket/prefix and print the count of unique ips sorted from highest to lowest.

 ```python
     from collections import Counter